NTIA/alignnet/README.md

 # Gathering datasets used in 2024 Conference Paper
-All of the data used in the paper can be found through the following links and references.
+Here are links and reference to help with locating the data we have used in the paper.

 * [Blizzard 2021](https://www.cstr.ed.ac.uk/projects/blizzard/data.html)
   *  Z.-H. Ling, X. Zhou, and S. King, "The Blizzard challenge 2021," in Proc.
 Blizzard Challenge Workshop, 2021.